-- "FIS World Criterium Masters Alpine Skiing" (Symbol WCM), unofficially also known as "Masters World Championships", organized yearly. - "FIS Masters Cup" (Symbol FMC), about 20-30 races yearly, women and men, leading to Overall Masters Cup Winners at the end of the season according to the World Cup System and with a Final Event at the end of the Competition Year. - "Internationaler Alpencup" (Symbol ALP), comprising traditionally 3-4 Giant Slaloms for men, with a final event and overall winners by points - Other international "FIS MASTERS RACES" (Symbol MAS) as listed in the FIS Calendar. - Continental Cups Masters (Symbol COC)
+- "FIS World Championships Masters Alpine Skiing" (Symbol WCM), organized yearly. - "FIS Masters World Cup" (Symbol FMC), about 60-70 races yearly, women and men, leading to Overall Masters World Cup Winners at the end of the season according to the World Cup System and with a Final Event at the end of the Competition Year. - "Internationaler Alpencup" (Symbol ALP), comprising traditionally 3-4 Giant Slaloms for men, with a final event and overall winners by points - Other international "FIS MASTERS RACES" (Symbol MAS) as listed in the FIS Calendar. - Continental Cups Masters (Symbol COC)